dguzenko/newdocs/docs/zooport.md

 **Note:** If files were exported as an archive, unarchive them first and then import each file separately.
 2. Set up the file details and click “Next”.
 3. Choose a type and match the data with the elements.
 When you are ready, click the "Import" button to start.
 4. Be patient while ZOO port imports your application content.
-Progress bars help to track the progress.
+Progress bar helps to track the progress.

 ***CSV  imports:*** Name, Alias, Author Alias, Created Date, Category, Tag.

 *Element types:* Text, Textarea, Link, Email, Date, Country, Select, Radio, Checkbox, Gallery,  Image, Download, Google Maps, Google Maps Pro, Date Pro, Link Pro, Textarea Pro, Text Pro, Download Pro, Image Pro, Media Pro, Price Pro, Quantity.